ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-_Example of a request that returns all recipes,
+_Example of a global query that returns all recipes,
 where the key for the view matches either `claret` or `clear apple juice`,
 that uses the command line:_